Indow Inserts Work Great With Blinds And Curtains

 Move Or Remove Your Blinds

-Many customers, especially those seeking noise reduction, find it's best to remove the blinds in order to get optimal results.
+Many customers, especially those seeking noise reduction, find it's best to remove the blinds to get optimal results.
 You can then remount your blinds just outside and above the window frames.
 To conceal the blinds, you might add a wooden valance.
 Alternatively, you could switch to sheers or curtains.

 When Plantation Shutters Are Installed